emilybache/Horse-Kata/README.md

                       ["Shire horse", "Black", 1.71, 4, true]]
     }

-You should return data that has this format:
+You should return data to the front end in this format:

     {
         "Headers": ["Breed", "Colour", "Height", "Age", "Shoes"],
-        "TableData": [["Thoroughbred", "Grey", 1.55, 3, true],
+        "TableData": [["Thoroughbred", "Grey", "1.55", "3", "true"],
-                      ["Arabian horse", "Bay", 1.51, 5, true],
+                      ["Arabian horse", "Bay", "1.51", "5", "true"],
-                      ["Shetland Pony", "Black", 1.01, 2, false],
+                      ["Shetland Pony", "Black", "1.01", "2", "false"],
-                      ["Shire horse", "Black", 1.71, 4, true]],
+                      ["Shire horse", "Black", "1.71", "4", "true"]],
         "TotalRows": 6
     }

-"TotalRows" refers to the actual number of rows that exist in the back end, it will normally be larger than the number of rows returned to the front end.
-The data returned should satisfy the filter, sorting and pagination request.
+"TotalRows" refers to the actual number of rows that exist in the back end that match the criteria, it will normally be larger than the number of rows in "TableData".
+The data should all be presented as strings, and satisfy the filter, sorting and pagination request.
 (Note, the data in this example doesn't do that.
 Part of the exercise is to come up with better test data).